bullhornfixie/three.js-journey-classic-techniques/17-particles/readme.md

 - G has a range of 0-1
 - B has a range of 0-1
 - When each element has a different range, it creates a different color
+- Turn off base color when using random colors

 ## Resources
 [Particle Pack](https://www.kenney.nl/assets/particle-pack)